 In my free time I love to spend the light hours of the day outdoors, otherwise I feel like I wasted my day.
-Accessing the nature in wintertime without snowshoes or skis can be tricky but doable, once you know where to go.
-The finnish website luontoon.fi (in english nationalparks.fi) is a helpful tool if you’re not familiar with the nature around you – I’m also using it when I’m out of ideas on where to go in my free time.
+Accessing the Lappish nature in wintertime without snowshoes or skis can be tricky, but it’s doable once you know where to go.
+The Finnish website luontoon.fi (in english nationalparks.fi) is a helpful tool if you’re not familiar with the nature around you – I’m also using it when I’m out of ideas on where to go in my free time.
 The page has a search function that shows information about different kinds of nature areas and parks near you.

 Ounasvaara Nature Trails

 The Ounasvaara nature trails and winter walking path are located only 2 kilometers away from the city center of Rovaniemi.
 They are a good choice also when you don’t have your own car and want to either walk or take a bus to the destination.

 The Winter Walking Trail path markings have been renewed, and they are easy to follow.
 This is a great choice when you’re not planning on spending more than 3 hours outdoors.

 If you choose to walk the whole nature trail, remember to take sausages along.
 There are two lean-to’s and viewtowers along the way.
 If you dont want to carry food or drinks with you, stop by the Sky Hotel Ounasvaara, and enjoy a hot chocolate after your walk.

 The Vaattunki-Vikajärvi area is the official recreational outdoor area of the city of Rovaniemi.
 Officially it’s called Napapiirin retkeilyalue / Arctic Circle Hiking Area.
 The hiking area is located 25 kilometers towards Ivalo from the city center.
 The routes are easy and well marked with campfire sites and information signs along the path.
 The area is so frequently visited that depending on the snow conditions, at least some routes are accessible in wintertime without snow shoes.